Dead-Lemon/atm90e26_python/README.md

-# ATM90E26 Driver in Python3 for Onion Omega 2+
+# ATM90E26 Driver in Python3 for IOT2000

 This python driver consists of :
 * Registers list